John-Abbott-College/1P6-Notes/Markdown/03_Computer_Algorithms.md

 w = 1111
 ```

-AHA!!!!
-This is my new "dictionary" that I invented (using huffman codes) based on the frequencies of characters in my document.
+This is the new "dictionary" created with huffman codes and based on the frequencies of characters in the document.

-So you see high frequency characters are given low numbers of bits.
+High frequency characters are given low number of bits.
 Also notice that low frequency characters are given a lot of bits.

-So your new “bit string” would be
+So the text:

 > i will sing a lullaby

-becomes:
+Becomes:

 ```
 i   ' '    w    i   l  l   ' '   s    i    n    g
 010 000   1111 010 10 10   000  1110 010  1101 1100
 ```

-……….
-And so forth
+And so forth...

 #### Thoughts